envygeeks/jekyll-assets/README.md

 ### Images resizing

-The image helper accepts an option param with [resize:<dimension>] switch.
+The image helper accepts an option param with [resize:dimension] switch.
 If given the image will be resized to the appropriate dimensions.

+This feature requires imagemagick to be installed, and the dimension is any format that imagemagick understands: [Resize documentation][resize-doc]

 ``` html
 {% image huge-logo.png [resize:50x50] %}